-Appendix A Perceptual Correlation Comparison of IQA Models
+Appendix 1: Perceptual Correlation Comparison of IQA Models

-A conventional method for evaluating IQA models is to compute their agreement with subjective scores in one or more standardized IQA databases (e.g., LIVE (Sheikh et al., 2006), CSIQ (Larson and Chandler, 2010) or TID2013 (Ponomarenko et al., 2015)), consisting of artificially distorted images.
-Many existing IQA models achieved impressive correlation numbers on these databases (see Table 2), but their performance in assessing the perceptual quality of images produced by low-level vision algorithms has not been tested.
-In this appendix, we tested them on multiple human-rated image generation/restoration quality assessment databases, including
+A conventional method for evaluating IQA models is to compute their agreement with subjective scores in one or more standardized IQA databases [e.g., LIVE (Sheikh et al. 2006), CSIQ (Larson and Chandler 2010) or TID2013 (Ponomarenko et al. 2015)], consisting of artificially distorted images.
+Many existing IQA models achieve impressive correlation with these databases (see Table 2), but their performance in assessing the perceptual quality of images produced by low-level vision algorithms has not been tested.
+In this appendix, we tested them on multiple human-rated image generation/restoration databases, including a denoising database-FLT (Egiazarian et al. 2018), two motion deblurring databases-Liu13 (Liu et al. 2013) and Lai16 (Lai et al. 2016), two super-resolution databases-Ma17 (Ma et al.